Ghost of High Heart

 A Dance with Dragons (Mentioned)

-The old woman walks with a gnarled black cane, and her white hair is so long it almost touches the ground.
+The ghost of High Heart walks with a gnarled black cane.
+She has white hair so long it almost touches the ground.
 Her flesh is very pale and she has red eyes.
-Arya Stark thinks of her as a dwarf woman no more than three feet tall.
+She is no more than three feet tall.

 A Storm of Swords